icpc/ccs-specs/Contest_API.md

 and forward these to a CCS.
-This might be useful, for example, in a multi-site contest setup, where each site runs a proxy that would still be reachable if connectivity with the central CCS is lost, or where the proxy forwards the submission to multiple CCS's that run in parallel (like the shadowing setup at the ICPC World Finals).
+This might be useful, for example, in a multi-site contest setup, where each site runs a proxy that would still be reachable if connectivity with the central CCS is lost, or where the proxy forwards the submission to multiple CCSs that run in parallel (like the shadowing setup at the ICPC World Finals).

 In such a scenario, the proxy server would timestamp the submissions